linuxboot/heads-wiki/About/Keys.md

 Since coreboot 4.12, Heads stopped patching coreboot to implement measured boot. coreboot measured boot implementation is the one filling PCR2, above.

-Heads since then solely extends PCRs of its own (PCRs 4-5-6-7 above) which are used when sealing/unsealing.
+Heads since then solely extends PCRs of its own (PCRs 4, 5, 6 and 7 above).
+On builds with a TPM, the TOTP/HOTP shared secret is sealed against PCRs 0,1,2,3,4,7 (HOTP reuses that one sealed secret) and the Disk Unlock Key against 0,1,2,3,4,5,6,7; PCRs 0, 1 and 3 are read at seal time and are normally zero, while PCR 2 carries coreboot's SRTM measurement where coreboot measured boot is enabled.
+On builds without a TPM nothing is sealed: the HOTP secret is derived from a hash of the ROM and written to the dongle, and there is neither TOTP nor a Disk Unlock Key.

 As you can see above, coreboot measures itself from bootblock then other boot phases up to its payload in PCR2, in conformity of their